facebook/react/docs/docs/addons-two-way-binding-helpers.md

 ---
 id: two-way-binding-helpers
 title: Two-Way Binding Helpers
+layout: docs
+category: Add-Ons
-permalink: docs-old/two-way-binding-helpers.html
+permalink: docs/two-way-binding-helpers.html
-prev: animation.html
-next: test-utils.html
 ---

+> Note: ReactLink is deprecated.
+>
+> The recommendation is to explicitly set the value and change handler, instead of using `ReactLink`.

 `ReactLink` is an easy way to express two-way binding with React.

-> Note:
->
-> ReactLink is deprecated as of React v15.
-The recommendation is to explicitly set the value and change handler, instead of using ReactLink.

 In React, data flows one way: from owner to child.
 This is because data only flows one direction in [the Von Neumann model of computing](https://en.wikipedia.org/wiki/Von_Neumann_architecture).
 You can think of it as "one-way data binding."